constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 in some ways either by charging a fee or by using the user as the product [](cite:cites Smyrnaios2018) (maybe with more "consent" with Solid).
-Also, the cartelisation of the market is still a problem in the current paradigm, and the increase of the gap between the rich and the poor [](cite:cites Curran2016ch1, Rizwan2021), with consideration with the increasing presence of web technologies in day-to-day life, it is also a problem not engaged with the current state of affaires.
+Also, the cartelisation of the market is still a problem in the current paradigm, and the increase of the gap between the rich and the poor [](cite:cites Curran2016ch1, Rizwan2021), with consideration with the increasing presence of web technologies in day-to-day life, is also a problem not engaged with the current state of affaires.
 In this research I focus on querying over Solid pods, in a paradigm that I call Collaborative Link Traversal Query Processing (CLTQP) where every user can lend some of his computational power when querying to increase the query result completeness and reduce the query execution time of all the other users in a collaborative way, so in some ways acting as one powerful querying engine.
-In that perspective, apps are more shells that represent contracts and provide the tools to do the work, the data are out there in the Solid pods and the open web and the computational power is also out there in the hand of the users.
+In this perspective, apps are more shells that represent contracts and provide the tools to do the work, the data are out there in the Solid pods and the open web and the computational power is also out there in the hand of the users.

 This paper is divided as follows, first, the [research proposal is made](#proposal),